-Congratulations, you're close to going live with your website on lagoon!
-In order to make this as seamless as possible this guide has been written.
-It leads you trough the few things you should check before switching your site live.
+Congratulations, you're this close to going live with your website on Lagoon!
+In order to make this as seamless as possible, we've got this final checklist for you.
+It leads you through the last few things you should check before taking your site live.

 Routes / SSL¶

-If you use CA signed certificates you can set
+If you use Certificate Authority (CA) signed certificates you can set

 insecure flag set to

-In the case of CA certificates let your lagoon administrator know the routes and the SSL certificate that needs to be put in place.
+Redirect.
+In the case of CA certificates, let your Lagoon administrator know the routes and the SSL certificate that needs to be put in place.

-As checking every page of your website might get a bit a tedious job you can make use of mixed-content-scan.
-This will crawl the entire site and give you back Sites that include assets from a non-https site.
+As checking every page of your website might be a bit a tedious job, you can make use of mixed-content-scan.
+This will crawl the entire site and give you back pages that include assets from a non-HTTPS site.

-Check if your cronjobs have been setup for your production environment - see .lagoon.yml
+Check if your cron jobs have been set up for your production environment - see

 Example on amazee.io :

-Before you switch over your domain to lagoon make sure you lower the Time-to-Live (TTL) before the golive.
-This will ensure that the switch from the old to the new servers will go fast and quick.
-We usually advise a TTL of 300-600 seconds prior to the DNS Switch.
-More information about TTL
+Before you switch over your domain to Lagoon, make sure you lower the Time-to-Live (TTL) before you go live.
+This will ensure that the switch from the old to the new servers will go quickly.
+We usually advise a TTL of 300-600 seconds prior to the DNS switch.
+More information about TTL.

-We do not suggest to configure any static IP address in your DNS Zones.
-As the lagoon loadbalancer infrastructure may change over time which can have impact on your site availability if you configured a static IP address.
+We do not suggest configuring any static IP addresses in your DNS zones.
+The Lagoon load balancer infrastructure may change over time which can have impact on your site availability if you configure a static IP address.

-Configuring the root domain (e.g. example.com) can be a bit tricky because the DNS specification does not allow to have the root domain pointed to a CNAME entry.
-Depending on your DNS Provider the record name is different:
+Configuring the root domain (e.g. example.com) can be a bit tricky because the DNS specification does not allow the root domain to point to a CNAME entry.
+Depending on your DNS provider, the record name is different:

 - ALIAS at DNSimple